scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Maximum Bandwidth

-The maximum bandwidth information will be comprised of 2 main parts:
+The maximum bandwidth information will be comprised of 1 main part:

-- The inter-AS maximum bandwidth between the egress interface and the next AS the PCB will be propagated to
 - A variable number of maximum bandwidth clusters

-A maximum bandwidth cluster serves to pool all interfaces which have the same maximum bandwidth between them and the egress interface.
+A maximum bandwidth cluster serves to pool all interfaces which have the same total maximum bandwidth.
+The total maximum bandwidth is calculated as the minimum between the intra-AS and the inter-AS bandwidths.
-The difference between looking at peering- and non-peering interfaces is that for each peering interface we first calculate the minimum between the inter-AS and intra-AS maximum bandwidth before inserting it into a cluster with said minimum as its maximum bandwidth value.
 When doing clustering, the system will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
 This value will then serve as the